oreqizer/oreqizer/content/the-math-of-fitness/index.md

 hypertrophy and neural adaptations.
 Endurance volume is kept at maintenance to avoid tapping into strength work recovery.

-Strength work is more nuanced now.
-Frequency of training core movement patterns is based on one's recoverability and can range between 1-4 times a week for a movement pattern.
-Strength day structure can look something like this:
+Strength training frequency of core movement patterns is based on one's recoverability and can range between 1-4 times a week for a movement pattern.

-- Main strength and power work, 1-2 exercises
-- Assistance strength work, 1-2 exercises
-- Hypertrophy work, 1-5 exercises
+Hypertrophy accessories should cover the whole body, filling any potential gaps.

-Reps are always around 3-6 for strength work and 5-30 for hypertrophy.
-A great, time efficient way to build power and technique is using EMOMs.
+To build power and technique, a great, time efficient way is using EMOMs.

 Endurance wise, one to two LISS sessions and one MIIT / HIIT session should suffice for most.
 One LISS session can be swapped for a longer metcon.
 Strength